githwxi/ATS-Xanadu/prelude/README.md

 ### fixity0.sats

+ATS3 supports prefix, infix and postfix operators.
-The file `fixity0.sats` contains various default fixity declarations.
+The file `fixity0.sats` contains fixity declarations for various commonly used symbols.

 For instance, the following lines declare the 5 common arithmetic operators as being left-associative; addition (+) and substraction (-) are given the precedence value 50 while the other three are given the